 Nelson Tebbe is the Jane M.G.
 Foster Professor of Law at Cornell Law School.
 Professor Tebbe works on freedom of speech, freedom of religion, and general constitutional law.

-Tebbe is the author of a new book, Religious Freedom In An Egalitarian Age (Harvard University Press, 2017).
-There, he examines the contemporary conflict between religious freedom and equality law, and he argues for a way forward that vigorously protects civil rights while safeguarding the ability of religious traditionalists to dissent from what they view as a new egalitarian orthodoxy.
-He also is coauthor of a case book, Religious Liberty and Secular Government: Cases and Materials (West, forthcoming 2018) (with Frederick Gedicks, Micah Schwartzman, and Robert Tuttle).
-His articles have appeared in the Cornell Law Review, Georgetown Law Journal, Journal of Religion, Michigan Law Review, Minnesota Law Review, Notre Dame Law Review, University of Pennsylvania Law Review, and Virginia Law Review.
-As a media commentator, he has published opinion pieces in outlets such as Slate, The New York Times, Scotusblog, Balkinization, and the Daily News.
+Tebbe is the author of Religious Freedom In An Egalitarian Age (Harvard University Press, 2017).
+There, he examines the contemporary conflict between free exercise and equality law, and he argues for a way forward that vigorously protects civil rights while safeguarding the ability of religious traditionalists to dissent.
+His articles have appeared in Columbia Law Review, Cornell Law Review, Georgetown Law Journal, Harvard Law Review, Journal of Religion, Michigan Law Review, Supreme Court Review, University of Pennsylvania Law Review, Virginia Law Review, and many others.
+As a media commentator, he has published opinion pieces in outlets such as The Atlantic, The New York Times, Scotusblog, Slate, and the Washington Post.

 Tebbe is co-organizer of the Annual Law and Religion Roundtable and a member of the executive committee of the AALS Section on Law and Religion.
 He sits on the Board of Faculty Editors for the book series Corpus Juris: The Humanities in Politics and Law, published by Cornell University Press.